himoose/user-docs/docs/features/content-briefs.md

 ### Recommended word count seems too high/low
 **Explanation**: Word count is calculated by averaging the top-ranking competitor pages.
 **Context**: If your competitors have outliers (one 5,000-word guide, others ~1,500 words), the average can skew.
 **Solution**: Check the "Analyzed URLs" section to see individual competitor word counts.
 Use your judgment based on your content goals and resources.
+It's not really about reaching a specific word count but instead, your content matching the users' search intent with helpful content.
+If you can do this in less words, great!

 ### Brief generation failed with generic error
 **Common causes**: